MEF-GIT/MEF-LSO-Sonata-SDK/generated/mcp/mplify-mcp-runner/README.md

 Expose **MEF LSO standards**  as **MCP tools** using **FastMCP**.

 This server is designed to make **Mplify standard APIs** accessible through the Model Context Protocol, enabling AI assistants to interact with MEF LSO OpenAPI specifications.
-It automatically maps MEF API endpoints to MCP tools using `FastMCP.from_openapi()`.
+It automatically maps MEF API endpoints to MCP tools using FastMCP v3 with an `OpenAPIProvider`.

 ## Features